 Benefits for mothers include a lower risk of:

 - High blood pressure.

-Extending breastfeeding past one year leads to even more excellent protection from illnesses and long-term diseases.
-For mothers, the more months and years a woman breastfeeds during her lifetime, the greater her health benefits.
-Breastfeeding is encouraged as long as you and your child are enjoying the process and want to continue.
+Extending breastfeeding past one year leads to even more excellent protection from illnesses and long-term diseases.5 For mothers, the more months and years a woman breastfeeds during her lifetime, the greater her health benefits.
+Breastfeeding is encouraged if you and your child enjoy the process and want to continue.

 Our beautiful blue planet also benefits from breastfeeding since no energy for manufacturing or air pollution is created from breastfeeding as it is with formula.
 There is no packaging and no waste.
 No energy is needed to warm breast milk to the correct temperature as it is perfect straight from the source.

 When to wean your baby is an individual decision with unique reasons for everyone.
 Every baby is also different in how long they naturally breastfeed and may even wean themselves.
 Some babies will relish trying new foods, while others may turn their heads or spit out most of their solid foods.
 Weaning is a personal decision with many factors to consider for both mother and baby.